smashyn/resume/README.md

 # My Resume
-Hello, my name is **Stanislav Mashyn**.
-I'm experienced software engineer.
-I started my career in 2010 and still continue growing up.
-I love challenges and glad to provide best solution for my clients.
-My strong ability is to determine what customer wants and to provide the better vision and solution according of my experience.

-I'm music lover, love to attend musician festivals and meet with new people.
-In my free time I could spent an evening playing computer games.
-Also I like to build plans for my feature travels.

-I have kids and beautiful wife :)
+Hello!
+My name is Stanislav Mashyn, and I’m an experienced software engineer with a career that began in 2010.
+Over the years, I’ve continued to grow both technically and personally, always striving to deliver high-quality solutions for my clients.
+I enjoy tackling challenges and pride myself on understanding customer needs, then transforming them into efficient and elegant technical solutions based on my experience and insight.

+Beyond work, I’m passionate about music — I love attending music festivals and meeting new people.
+In my free time, I enjoy playing computer games and planning future travels.
+I’m also a proud husband and father of wonderful kids.

 ## My Skills